 - Survival instructions, such as how to make shelter, tie various knots, trap small animals, cook food in the wild, make fire, and so on

-Customizing Your Survival Backpack
+Customize Your Survival Backpack

 After you gathered all necessary items, there are five more points that you must consider before deciding that your survival backpack is complete and ready.
 The backpack must be suitable to your unique needs and circumstances, so read the following points carefully and adjust the backpack accordingly.